FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

 - Matching policy is implementation-defined but must be deterministic.
 Common choices: exact equality, prefix match, or a constrained pattern match.
 Prefer a specificity-first ordering (longer, more specific paths before shorter, general ones), then compare enzyme names deterministically.
 - Ordering
   - Inbox order is by insertion.
-  - For a given inbox item, enzymes run in deterministic order: specificity (most specific first), then dependency constraints (topological ordering derived from each enzyme’s `before`/`after` lists), and finally enzyme name as a stable tie-breaker.
+  - For a given impulse, CEP first honours dependency constraints via a topological pass.
+Whenever multiple enzymes are simultaneously eligible, the ready set is prioritised by: dual-path matches (signal *and* target) ahead of single-path matches, higher combined specificity, descriptor name, and finally registration order.
   - Each enzyme runs at most once per `(signal_path, target_path, beat)` pair.

 Heartbeat cycle
 1) Begin beat N: create/ensure `rt/beat/<N>/*` structures.
 2) Resolve agenda: for each inbox item, find all matching enzymes via the registry, order them deterministically, and enqueue them in `rt/beat/<N>/agenda`.
+The dispatcher memoises the resolved descriptor list for each unique `(signal_path, target_path)` pair during the beat so later duplicates reuse the cached ordering instead of repeating the registry scan.
 3) Execute agenda: call each enzyme with `(signal_path, target_path)`.
 4) Staging: enzymes write outputs and side effects to `rt/beat/<N>/stage` and may emit new signals destined for `rt/beat/<N+1>/inbox`.
 5) Commit boundary (N → N+1): staged outputs become visible; newly emitted signals are now eligible for processing in the next beat.